jaynetics/js_regex/README.md

 ## Outlook

 The gem is pretty feature-complete at this point.
 The remaining unsupported features listed above are either impossible or impractical to replicate in JavaScript.
-The generated output could still be made more concise in some cases, maybe through usage of the `s`-flag.
-Finally, `ES2018` might become the default target when IE is sufficiently dead and Safari catches up with lookbehinds.
+The generated output could still be made more concise in some cases, through usage of the newer `s` or `v` flags.
+Finally, `ES2018` might become the default target at some point.